Pricing and Options

 4. You'll resume the pose, I'll load the newly-coated plate, then you'll remain still for a 1-3 second exposure.
 There is magic in this long exposure time - many viewers remark that expressions are more complex in these images, and a truly meaningful document of the person photographed!

-5. The plate is then brought inside, developed in the darkroom, and fixed in chemistry.
+5. The plate is then developed in the darkroom, and fixed in chemistry.
 This is when you'll see the image appear as a negative, then as a positive, right before your eyes!
 It also makes a great time-lapse for social media videos - tag us at @rivercitytintype!

 6. The plate is then rinsed in water for 30 minutes.
 You can kiss your plate so long (for now) and we'll arrange pickup (free of charge) or mailing (available for $5) before you leave the session.